sid-sr/CS6476_Website/index.md

 ### Team Member Contributions:

-- Archana Kutumbaka: Tune the parameters for soft negative finetuning and conduct evaluations on GDBench.
+- Archana Kutumbaka: Designing and implementing the soft-negative loss, fine-tuning Stable Diffusion with this objective, and with LLM-generated hard-negatives, write-up on approach and result analysis.

-- Siddharth Sriraman: Generate the augmented COCO-Order dataset using LLaMA and compare against existing dataset for compositionality testing.
+- Siddharth Sriraman: Analysing compositionality in MS-COCO, generating the augmented MS-COCO captions using LLaMA-2, running GDBench benchmark on trained checkpoints, results analysis.

 ### References: